Loftus Hall: Redmond Hall

-Attack during the Irish Confederate Wars
+Irish Confederate Wars

-In 1642, the future Loftus Hall – then still known as Redmond's Hall – was attacked by English soldiers loyal to Charles I of England.
-The Irish Confederate Wars had broken out in 1641 and hostilities commenced in Wexford in 1643.
-An English garrison of around 100 men under the command of Lord Esmonde was based at Duncannon Fort on Waterford Harbour.
-On 23 February, this garrison was reinforced by a further 200 soldiers under the command of Captain Anthony Weldon and Captain Thomas Aston along with six cannons.
+During the Irish Confederate Wars, which broke out in 1641, Redmond's Hall was the scene of a skirmish in 1642.
+An Irish Army garrison of 100 soldiers under the command of Lord Esmonde were stationed at a fort in Duncannon next to the Waterford Harbour.
+On 23 February 1642, the garrison was reinforced by 200 soldiers under the command of captains Anthony Weldon and Thomas Aston along with six cannons.
+Four months later on 19 June, a detachment of soldiers from the fort on their way to Tintern were attacked by Irish Confederate rebels led by Major James Butler near Shielbaggan.
+Butler's men routed the Irish Army and forced them to retreat back to the fort.
+Redmond's Hall, which was clearly visible to the beleaguered garrison at Duncannon, was owned at the time by Alexander Redmond, who was known to be sympathetic to the rebels and had provided them with aid.

-On 19 June 1643, a party of these soldiers from the fort were attacked by a group of Irish Confederates under the command of Captain Rossiter and Major James Butler at Shielbaggan while on their way to Tintern.
-The English were routed and driven back to the fort.
-Redmond's Hall was clearly visible to the beleaguered garrison at Duncannon.
-The building's owner, Alexander Redmond, was known to be sympathetic to the rebels.
-The site was known as a place that gave assistance to the rebels.
-Captain Aston believed it could be easily taken and on 20 July 1642 set sail from Duncannon with around 90 men and two small cannon, landing nearby.
+Aston believed that Redmond's Hall could be easily taken and on 20 July 1642 set sail from Duncannon with around 90 Irish Army troops and two small cannon, landing nearby.
 Although he was 68-years old, Alexander Redmond barricaded the hall and prepared to defend it.
-He was assisted by his sons, Robert and Michael, some of their tenants, two men at arms and an itinerant tailor who happened to be at work in the hall when the attack took place.
+He was assisted by his sons, Robert and Michael, four of his tenants, two men at arms and an itinerant tailor who happened to be at work in the hall when the attack took place.
 The defenders numbered 10 in all and were armed with long-barrelled fowling pieces.
-Captain Aston drew his men up in front of the building and demanded admission in the name of the King.
-Alexander Redmond retorted that Aston was welcome to come in providing that he left his soldiers and weapons outside.
-A lengthy gun battle ensued.
+Aston drew his men up in front of the building and demanded admission in the name of King Charles I. Redmond retorted that Aston was welcome to come in providing that he left his soldiers and weapons outside.
+A lengthy firefight ensued.
 Aston discovered that his cannon were too small to make much impression on the main door.
 To add to his troubles, about half his men abandoned him to pillage the countryside.
 As the fight dragged on a thick sea-mist descended on the Hook Peninsula.

-Meanwhile the Irish Confederates, under Captain Rossiter and Captain Thomas Roche, were still encamped at Shielbaggan.
-Hearing of the attack they marched rapidly to the aid of the defenders and surprised the attackers under cover of the fog.
-About 30 of the English escaped to their boats and back to the fort.
-Captain Aston himself was one of those killed.
-Many of the others, including Lord Esmonde's two nephews Lieutenants John and Walter Esmonde, were taken prisoner.
-Several of the English prisoners were hanged the following day on Thomas Roche's orders, probably at Ballyhack.
-On 20 August, 11 others were hanged at New Ross, including one of the Esmonde brothers (see also, Siege of Duncannon).
+Meanwhile, a force of Confederate rebels, led by captains Rossiter and Thomas Roche, were encamped at Shielbaggan.
+Hearing of Aston's attack they marched rapidly to the aid of the defenders and surprised the attackers under cover of the fog.
+About 30 attackers escaped to their boats and back to the fort, while Aston and several of his men were killed.
+Several other soldiers of the Irish Army, including Lord Esmonde's nephews John Esmonde and Walter Esmonde, were taken prisoner.
+Several of the prisoners were summarily hanged the following day on Roche's orders, probably at Ballyhack.
+On 20 August, 11 other prisoners of war were hanged at New Ross, including one of Esmonde's nephews.